Ejhuang2015/Healthy-U-Frontend/README.md

 - First clone this repo ([GIT](https://github.com/Ejhuang2015/Healthy-U)).
 - Install Node.js on your device ([Download](https://nodejs.org/en/)).
 - Run `npm install` at the command line to install all required dependencies from package.json.
+- Check out the Back-End repository for more information about the API server here: [https://github.com/Ejhuang2015/Healthy-U-Backend](https://github.com/Ejhuang2015/Healthy-U-Backend)

 # Code Overview